Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

-For 2017-18 the school has received £14250 in Pupil Premium funding.
-Below is a breakdown of where these monies may be spent for the benefit of children in receipt of PPG.
+For 2018-19 the school received £18,480 in Pupil Premium funding.
+Below is a breakdown of where these monies were spent for the benefit of children in receipt of PPG.
 The parents of pupils who receive Pupil Premium funding are notified of the initiatives we spend the money on to support their child.
 Feedback from parents is welcomed and encouraged.
-The date of our next strategy review is 15th November 2017.

 Educational visits and Year 2 residential visit

 |To promote improved self-confidence and self-esteem, and to improve social and emotional behaviour.|